beeware/beeware/docs/tutorial/tutorial-8.rst

             )
         )

-There are only 4 changes in this code from the previous version:
+There are only 3 changes in this code from the previous version:

-1. The method is defined as ``async def``, rather than just ``def``.
-This tells Python that the method is an asynchronous coroutine.

-2. The client that is created is an asynchronous ``AsyncClient()``, rather than a synchronous ``Client()``.
+1. The client that is created is an asynchronous ``AsyncClient()``, rather than a synchronous ``Client()``.
 This tells ``httpx`` that it should operate in asynchronous mode, rather than synchronous mode.

-3. The context manager used to create the client is marked as ``async``.
+2. The context manager used to create the client is marked as ``async``.
 This tells Python that there is an opportunity to release control as the context manager is entered and exited.

-4. The ``get`` call is made with an ``await`` keyword.
+3. The ``get`` call is made with an ``await`` keyword.
 This instructs the app that while we are waiting for the response from the network, the app can release control to the event loop.
+We've seen this keyword before - we also use ``await`` when displaying the dialog box.
+The reason for that usage is the same as it is for the HTTP request - we need to tell the app that while the dialog is displayed, and we're waiting for the user to push a button, it's OK to release control back to the event loop.

+It's also important to note that the handler itself is defined as ``async def``, rather than just ``def``.
+This tells Python that the method is an asynchronous coroutine.
+We made this change back in Tutorial 3 when we added the dialog box.
+You can only use ``await`` statements inside a method that is declared as ``async def``.

 Toga allows you to use regular methods or asynchronous coroutines as handlers;
 Toga manages everything behind the scenes to make sure the handler is invoked